audrasmi/RFFLSCAD/transforms.scad.md

 **Example 6**:

-    // Makes a grid of hexagon pillars whose tops are all
+    // Makes a grid of hexagon pillars whose tops are all angled
-    // angled to reflect light at [0,0,50], if they were shiny. hexregion = [for (a = [0:60:359.9]) 50.01*[cos(a), sin(a)]];
+    // to reflect light at [0,0,50], if they were reflective. use <BOSL/math.scad>
+    hexregion = [for (a = [0:60:359.9]) 50.01*[cos(a), sin(a)]];
     grid2d(spacing=10, stagger=true, in_poly=hexregion) {
         // Note: You must use for(var=[val]) or let(var=val)